Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: The case of surfaces without boundary

-In this section we assume the following hypothesis hold for $\Ll_{g,n}(H)$: \begin{itemize} \item $H$ is a ribbon Hopf algebra over a field $k$, with an invertible antipode. \item The algebra morphism $\Phi_{0,1} : \mathcal{L}_{0,1}(H) \to H$ is injective.\\ Denoting by $H'$ is the image of $\Phi_{0,1}$, we thus have the quantum moment map defined in \eqref{defmutotal},
+In this section we assume the following hypotheses hold for $\Ll_{g,n}(H)$: \begin{itemize} \item[(i)] $H$ is a ribbon Hopf algebra over a field $k$, with an invertible antipode. \item[(ii)] The algebra morphism $\Phi_{0,1} : \mathcal{L}_{0,1}(H) \to H$ is injective.\\ Denoting by $H'$ the image of $\Phi_{0,1}$, we thus have the quantum moment map defined in \eqref{defmutotal},